vangenio/corso_processing_pong/README.md

 corso_processing_pong
 =====================

-Jumpstart Processing
-Starter 3D, Pescara 29/30-11-2014
+Made for educational purpose.
+Jumpstar Processing Starter 3d 2014,
-per Officine Arduino
+Workshop a cura di Officine Arduino

-Docenti
-Eugenio Vannoni
+Docenti Valentina Urbinati, Eugenio Vannoni

-Valentina Urbinati
+This examples are in the public domain.